Data at rest encryption in Step Functions - AWS Step Functions

 For an execution to successfully complete when using customer managed key encryption, the execution role needs to be granted kms:GenerateDataKey and kms:Decrypt permissions for AWS KMS keys used by the state machine.

-The following table shows the AWS KMS permissions you need to provide Step Functions State Machine API callers.
-You can provide the permissions in the key policy or IAM policy for the role.
+The following table shows the AWS KMS permissions you need to provide to Step Functions API callers for the APIs using a State Machine's AWS KMS key.
+You can provide the permissions to the key policy or IAM policy for the role.

 APIs using State Machine's AWS KMS key Required by Caller